Ko11e/Save_the_egg/README.md

 # User Experience/User Interface (UX/UI)

 ## User Goals
-"Save the Egg" is created for the user as a fun game to test the forcelimit of a egg.
-The game is shown in a Command Line Interface and the leaderboard is stored in a secure Google Sheet.
-This are some ponits that i have focust on when making this project
+"Save the Egg" is designed as a fun game for the user to test the force limit of an egg.
+The game is displayed in a command line interface and the 5 highest scores is stored in a secure Google Sheet.
+These are some of the points I focused on when creating this project

   - It must be easy to navigate and to understand the rules the first time the user read them
   - An engaging UI to capture the user's interest.